intel/llvm/sycl/doc/SpecializationConstants.md

 Compilation and subsequent linkage of device code results in a number of `__sycl_getSpecConstantValue` calls whose arguments are symbolic spec constant IDs.
-Before generating the a device binary, each linked device code LLVMIR module undergoes processing by the sycl-post-link tool which can run LLVMIR passes before passing the module onto the llvm-spirv translator.
+Before generating a device binary, each linked device code LLVMIR module undergoes processing by the sycl-post-link tool which can run LLVMIR passes before passing the module onto the llvm-spirv translator.